top of page

 Presentation

-All accepted papers will be presented virtually during iConference 2024 on the SCOOCS platform; presentation instruction will be provided with acceptance notifications.
-All authors who presented online will also have the opportunity to present at the on-site program.
+All accepted papers will be presented virtually during iConference 2026 on the virtual iConference SCOOCS platform with a 20-minutes presentation followed by a 10 minutes Q&A; presentation instructions can be found here.
+All authors who presented online will also have the opportunity to present on-site.

 Publication